Club resources

 All events, meetings, practices, fundraisers, gatherings, etc., are expected to be submitted and approved in True Blue Connects.

-- Clubs/Orgs/Chapters are not able to host in-person meetings/practices/events prior to or during the first week of school unless it is via Zoom or off-campus
+- Clubs/Orgs/Chapters are not able to host in-person meetings/practices/events prior to or duringthe first week of the semester unless it is via Zoom or off-campus

-- Welcome events are okay to host during the first week of school, depending on the location
+- Welcome Week events are okay to host during the first week of school, depending on the location and with special approval

 - Clubs are not able to meet or host events in academic spaces until the third week of school